Demo Videos:

 16. Uh-oh: “Today’s Enterprises…”

-If you want people to stick around, mention something they care about during the first 60 seconds.
+If you want people to stick around, get to the point fast.
 This video fails that test.

 17. Undifferentiated Differentiation